emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### ⁠Winrar

-Winrar does not auto-update, and because it had a remote code execution vulnerability in the past, you should make sure you've manually updated **past version 7.13** to be safe.
+Winrar does not auto-update, and because it had a remote code execution vulnerability in the past, you should make sure you've manually updated **to 7.13 or later** to be safe.

 ***